yawarsidd/Basic-Langchain-Series/README.md

 # Basic-Langchain-Series
-Add .ev add use the own langchain api key and set up the venv.
+Add .env add use the own langchain api key and set up the venv.